 If you want to have some good food, ride on to Albergo Genziana, just past the shopping array…

-Recommended video from the rebel himself (unsuited for minors, but the language is Dutch – no subtitles) for those who have the stomach…and a video from
+This video from the rebel himself is unsuited for minors, but the language is Dutch, with no subtitles – only for those who have the stomach should watch it…

 There was a reason we booked a hotel near Bormio in 2011: the Gavia, Mortirolo and the Stelvio are around the corner!